Help Center / Themes / Hello Theme / Edit the Hello Theme settings

 Disable the theme’s skip link by turning this setting off when using an accessibility plugin which adds an alternative skip link solution.

 The Hello Theme includes a header section (wrapped in a <header> element) and a footer section (wrapped in a <footer> element).
-This allows you to add cross-site headers with the site logo, tagline, and menu; and a cross-site footer area which includes a logo, menu and copyright text.
+This removes the default header and footer from every page as well as their associated CSS/JS files.

 This feature is mainly useful for websites that look for minimal themes, and need a basic header & footer.
 It’s not very flexible but it does the job in most cases.